georgian-io/GAL/Short Tutorials/Reinforcement Learning from Human Feedback (RLHF)/introduction.md

 * How do we validate the human preferences obtained for step 2?
 If we have 10 different outputs for a prompt, people are likely to rank them in different orders due to their own biases.
 Thus we can't use a single person's ranking.
 But how many people do we need for this?
 Do we use a majority ranking or an average?

   [InstructGPT (section 5.3)](https://arxiv.org/abs/2203.02155) used around 40 labelers but there was rarely any overlap in the comparisons that they labeled.
 OpenAI acknowledges that this isn't ideal but does note that the labelers tended to agree with each other roughly 70% of the time.
+They also note that simply taking the average preference doesn't always work.
+For example when generating text that affects a minority group negatively, that group's preferences should be weighed more heavily.

 # Open Questions

 This section consists of interesting questions that we don't yet have an answer to/are in the process of figuring out.

+* What is a good number for perplexity/accuracy/reward for each of the steps?

+* How big of a model do we need to get good results?

+* What hyper-parameters make the most impact on the results?

+* What is the smallest working model that we can train on readily available GPUs like a T4 used in Colab Free?

 # Resources